cube-js/cube/docs/content/Caching/Getting-Started-Pre-Aggregations.md

 [Pre-aggregations are defined within each cube's data schema][ref-schema-preaggs], and cubes can have as many pre-aggregations as they require.
-The pre-aggregated data [can be stored either alongside the source data in the same database, in an external database][ref-schema-preaggs-extvsint] that is supported by Cube.js, [or in Cube Store, a dedicated pre-aggregation storage layer][ref-caching-preaggs-cubestore].
+The pre-aggregated data [can be stored either alongside the source data in the same database, in an external database][ref-caching-preaggs-storage] that is supported by Cube.js, [or in Cube Store, a dedicated pre-aggregation storage layer][ref-caching-preaggs-cubestore].